Relevance for the Workstreams

 The Architecture Framework provides structure and guidance to the development of the Zero Outage design guidelines and best practices.
 The Zero Outage Map itself can be seen as a taxonomy, almost as a table of contents, which the workstreams can use to organize and position their work.

-At the core is the service model, which has two axis: one the evolutionary level of granularity, fueled by the phases, second the structural complexity of the service stack defined by the layered model at the high level.
+At the core is the service model, which has two axis: one the evolutionary level of granularity, fuelled by the phases, second the structural complexity of the service stack defined by the layered model at the high level.

 In its specifications, the platform workstream expands on the layered model, describing the complexity of two fundamental layers (infrastructure and systems), explains the concept of building blocks within, and the relationships between them.
 This will drive concrete design guidelines as to the proper construction of services from components and the management of dynamically changing such.